Broly1/Hackintosh-linux-Installer/README.md

 ## Making the installer

-This script will create the USB Drive with lates OpenCore EFI and it will be mouted at the `/mnt` download it here https://github.com/Broly1/ocflashdrive and paste it inside `/macrecovery` folder.
+This script will create the USB Drive with lates OpenCore EFI and it will be mouted at the `/mnt`

 ![alt text](/images/broly0.png)

+   1. run ```git clone https://github.com/Broly1/ocflashdrive.git;mv ocflashdrive/ocflashdrive.sh .;rm -rf ocflashdrive;chmod +x ocflashdrive.sh;./ocflashdrive.sh```
-   1. run `./ocflashdrive.sh` Select your USB Drive and wait for it to create your installer.
+   2. type in your root password and wait for the script to do its job.

 ![lsblk](/images/broly12.png)